End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Data Collection

 To demonstrate feasibility in this domain, we initially targeted reliable lift-off and sustainable hovering using a behavior-cloned neural controller $\pi_{\text{NC}}$.
 To accomplish this, we construct a dataset by tracking independent 6D reference trajectories $\tilde{\mathbf{p}}_{n}(t)$ under the control of $\pi_{\text{PC}}$.
 Each trajectory consists of a lift-off phase (see Fig.~\ref{fig:System}), raising the mover linearly from rest, where the proprietary controller estimates an initial altitude of $z \approx \SI{0.3}{\milli\meter}$, to a uniformly sampled altitude between \SI{2}{\milli\meter} and \SI{4.5}{\milli\meter} over a time window of \SI{1}{\second}, followed by \SI{0.5}{\second} of hovering.
 The total duration is fixed at $T=\SI{1.5}{\second}$, which is equivalent to $K=6000$ time steps.
 The remaining five dimensions of the reference pose $(x, y, \alpha, \beta, \gamma)$ remain constant for the entire duration.
 To adequately cover the workspace, positions $(x,y)$ are sampled from a uniform distribution $\mathcal{U}(-40\text{mm},40\text{mm})$, rotations $(\alpha,\beta)$ from a normal distribution $\mathcal{N}(0^{\circ},0.4^{\circ})$, and yaw rotation $\gamma$ from $\mathcal{U}(-4^\circ,4^\circ)$.
 Sampling $(x,y,z,\gamma)$ uniformly ensures stable hovering across the full $xyz$ workspace with rotations around the $z$-axis, while sampling rotations $(\alpha,\beta)$ from a normal distribution reflects the typically small orientations around the $x$ and $y$ axes for stable hovering.
 Furthermore, geometric constraints are enforced on $(z, \alpha, \beta)$ to prevent collisions between the mover and the tile surface.
 These constraints ensure that the altitude $z$ is sufficient to accommodate the vertical drop of the mover's lowest point caused by rotations $(\alpha, \beta)$ around the $x$ and $y$ axes.

-To address covariate shift in BC (see Section~\ref{sec:RelatedWork}), we augment each nominal trajectory $\tilde{\mathbf{p}}_n(t)$ with repeated perturbation episodes, yielding perturbed trajectories $\tilde{\mathbf{p}}'_n(t)$ (see Fig.~\ref{fig:System}).
-Each perturbation episode consists of two phases: (i) a perturbation phase of duration $\Delta t_{n,\mathrm{pert}}$ during which a linear, continuous deviation from the nominal trajectory in all 6D is induced, and (ii) a correction phase of duration $\Delta t_{n,\mathrm{corr}}$ where the reference pose returns instantaneously, discontinuous to its nominal value, allowing $\pi_{\text{PC}}$ to re-stabilize the system.
+Crucially, standard BC fails to achieve stable levitation due to compounding errors.
+To overcome this, we introduce a targeted perturbation methodology that addresses covariate shift (see Section~\ref{sec:RelatedWork}) by explicitly eliciting and capturing the expert's recovery behavior.
+Specifically, we augment each nominal trajectory $\tilde{\mathbf{p}}_n(t)$ with repeated perturbation episodes, yielding perturbed trajectories $\tilde{\mathbf{p}}'_n(t)$ (see Fig.~\ref{fig:System}).
+Each perturbation episode consists of two phases: (i) a perturbation phase of duration $\Delta t_{n,\mathrm{pert}}$ during which a linear, continuous deviation from the nominal trajectory in all 6D is induced, and (ii) a correction phase of duration $\Delta t_{n,\mathrm{corr}}$ where the reference pose returns instantaneously, discontinuously, to its nominal value, allowing $\pi_{\text{PC}}$ to re-stabilize the system.
 The total duration for one perturbation episode is $\Delta t_n = \Delta t_{n,\mathrm{pert}} + \Delta t_{n,\mathrm{corr}}$.
 Only the start time of the first perturbation episode is uniformly drawn from $\mathrm{U}(0,\, \Delta t_n)$ to ensure dataset-wide variation in perturbation timing.
 All subsequent episodes follow consecutively until no full perturbation-correction cycle can fit.
 The perturbation amplitude of reference pose jumps is drawn for each $\tilde{\mathbf{p}}_n(t)$ from a normal distribution $\mathcal{N}(0,\, \xi)$ with $\xi \sim \mathcal{U}(0.1,\, 0.6)$, and subsequently clipped to a maximum of $0.8$ to ensure the proprietary controller remains within valid operational bounds.
-Both $\Delta t_{n,\mathrm{pert}}$ and $\Delta t_{i,\mathrm{corr}}$ scale with the sampled amplitude to ensure recoverability.
+Both $\Delta t_{n,\mathrm{pert}}$ and $\Delta t_{n,\mathrm{corr}}$ scale with the sampled amplitude to ensure recoverability.
 This yields the dataset